INSPIRE-MIF/2017.2/model-transformations/SimpleGeographicName.md

 </tr>
 <tr>
 <td>INSPIRE Compliance:</td>
-<td>This rule discards individual metadata abour geographical names, such as the name status and its nativeness.
+<td>This rule discards individual metadata about geographical names, such as the name status and its nativeness.
 If this information is homogeneous, it should be documented in the dataset metadata.
 If it is heterogeneous, this transformation will result in a loss of information and is not bijective.</td>
 </tr>
 <tr>
 <td>Examples of this encoding rule:</td>